 Luckily, for women who are only having vaginal atrophy symptoms, there are several options that allow estrogen to be delivered only to the vagina.
-These options can help to avoid incorrect hormone levels in the rest of the body.
-Women who are having multiple other menopausal symptoms — such as hot flashes and difficulty sleeping — may choose to use hormone therapy at higher doses to treat all of their symptoms.
+These options can help to avoid high hormone levels in the rest of the body.
+Women who are having multiple other menopausal symptoms — such as hot flashes and difficulty sleeping — may choose to use hormone therapy at higher doses to treat all of their symptoms (referred to as systemic hormone therapy).
 The local vaginal hormone options will not treat any menopausal symptoms besides the vaginal ones.

-- Vaginal estrogen therapy (local therapy).
+- Vaginal low-dose estrogen therapy (local therapy).
 These formulations are meant to treat only vaginal symptoms, as they are not being absorbed by the rest of the body.
-They are available in the forms of a cream (2 types, estradiol or conjugated estrogens), a vaginal pill, or a ring which is left in the vagina for 3 months.
-After 3 months, the old ring is removed and a new one is inserted.
+They are available in the forms of a cream (two types, estradiol or conjugated estrogens), a vaginal pill/suppository, or a ring which is left in the vagina for three months.
+After three months, the old ring is removed and a new one is inserted.
 Many women confuse vaginal estrogen only forms of treatment with systemic hormone therapy, and unnecessarily worry about risks of blood clots, heart disease, etc.

 - Systemic hormone therapy (also called hormone replacement therapy).
-This is taken in higher doses that would go to all of the cells of the body, not just to the vagina.
+This is taken in higher doses that go to other cells of the body, not just to the vagina.
 If you are more than 10 years past menopause, or only have vaginal symptoms, you will more likely be using local therapy.
-However many women on systemic hormone therapy benefit from improved bone health, vaginal health, better sleep, less hot flashes, improved mood, amongst other health benefits.
+However many women on systemic hormone therapy benefit from improved bone health, vaginal health, better sleep, less hot flashes and improved mood, among other health benefits.
 You should discuss with your doctor whether systemic hormone therapy is right for you.